 ORR places minors in licensed programs according to the following priority: medical need, tender-age, trafficking concerns, and special populations.
 In addition, ORR elevates transfers from EIS for cases involving significant incidents and/or safety concerns.
 Although ORR endeavors to place all tender-age minors in licensed facilities, the high volume of minors arriving, and the border and capacity limitations requires placing some tender-age minors in EIS to avoid the alternative of those minors remaining in Customs and Border Patrol (CBP) facilities for over 72 hours, or separating groups of related minors consisting of different ages or genders (i.e. mixed sibling groups).
 ORR has experienced challenges locating sufficient licensed facilities willing to accept mixed sibling groups and prefers to avoid separating siblings by placing the tender-age minors in a program that will accept them with their sibling or other relative.
-Consequently, many of the tender-age minors located at an EIS facility are part of a mixed sibling group.

-For example, a review of the census for the four operational EIS facilities on August 31, 2021 indicated that approximately 70% of the 65 tender-age minors residing at EIS were part of a mixed sibling group (only three of the four EIS facilities accept tender-age minors).
+Consequently, some of the tender-age minors located at an EIS facility are part of a mixed sibling group.
+For example, a review of the census for the three-remaining operational EIS facilities on October 21, 2021 indicated that approximately one (1) of the eight (8) tender-age minors residing at EIS were part of a mixed sibling group (only two of the three EIS facilities accept tender-age minors).

 In addition to challenges locating licensed facilities that will accept mixed sibling groups, ORR has encountered other factors that limit the availability of licensed beds.
-Figure 4 below provides a breakdown of the challenges limiting licensed bed availability on August 31, 2021.
+Figure 4 below provides a breakdown of the challenges limiting licensed bed availability on October 21, 2021.
 Notably, the top four challenges related to bed availability in the ORR licensed programs are: 1) medical quarantine; 2) staffing issues; 3) foster family specified limitations; and 4) medical isolation.
-These top four challenges account for 81% of the unavailable licensed beds.
-In this report we added a new category called Hold for Child Onsite, which represents the beds that facilities are holding for transfer of a minor from medical isolation or quarantine to a bed with the medically cleared minors.
+These top four challenges account for 82% of the unavailable licensed beds.

-Figure 4: Factors Limiting ORR Licensed Bed Availability on August 31, 2021
+Figure 4: Factors Limiting ORR Licensed Bed Availability on October 21, 2021